Child Endangerment and Michigan Marijuana Laws

 Recreational Use of Marijuana and Child Endangerment Defense

 In Michigan, only adults over the age of 21 may use marihuana legally.
-In terms of where you may use the substance, Possession or use of marijuana by someone under 21 faces a possible civil infraction and a fine.
-Michigan law requires that anyone using marijuana must do so in private, such as in their residence, hotel room, or private office.
+Regarding where you may use the substance, Possession or use of marijuana by someone under 21 faces a possible civil infraction and a fine.
+Michigan law requires that anyone using marijuana do so privately, such as in their residence, hotel room, or private office.
 It is illegal to use marijuana in a public place, such as on the street, concert, sporting event, park, or restaurant.

 Possession of marijuana is another matter.
 The amount that you may carry varies depending on where you are.
 For example, while you may possess up to 10 ounces of marijuana in your home, you may not carry more than 2.5 ounces of marijuana when out in public.
 Furthermore, it’s illegal to possess marijuana in areas frequented by children, such as schools and school buses.